What is the spiritual meaning of eczema and skin rashes like dermatitis or psoriasis? This article has ideas based on my experience.

-This article is dedicated to all those with eczema (or dermatitis or psoriasis) who are looking for a holistic cure.
-This blog is based on experience and is not medical advice.
-I urge you to work with your intuition and healers to find your perfect solutions.
-This post was lasted updated 9/11/2018.
+As it is not medical advice, I urge you to work with your intuition and healers to find your own solutions.
+This post was lasted updated in January 2020.

 Do you have sensitive skin?
 Me too!
 Ah, the joys of being a highly sensitive person.
 Within weeks of birth, I had full body eczema and it’s come and gone regularly since then.
 Being itchy and scratchy is something I’ve had to make peace with.